kristian-koningsberg/kristian-koningsberg/README.md

 ## Versatility in Action

-From graphic design and UI experiences to 3D worlds and frontend / headless fullstack development, I navigate multiple creative realms.
+From graphic design and UI experiences to 3D design, UX and headless fullstack development, I navigate multiple creative realms.
 It's not about choosing a lane; it's about blending them all seamlessly.